 The Class-Specific LibGuide

 This year I worked with five sections of U.S. History and two sections of APUSH, all writing a long-form paper.
 My collaboration with these classes ranged from an average of two-three instructional sessions to a high of ten.
 While more is always better from my vantage point, I work hard to be flexible and adapt to the needs of each faculty.
 This means I have to plan well in advance to cover essential skills during my face-to-face instructional time.
 For each research project I collaborate on, I create a unique guide that serves as a home base for students and supports what I cover in class.
-These guides have subject-specific curated resources for primary, secondary, and tertiary sources and additional information on writing process skills.
-This year I’m working on an exciting new project with the AP AB Calculus class on symmetry in nature and their guide supports the exploration of academic as well as online sources.
+The U.S. History guide has subject-specific curated resources for primary, secondary, and tertiary sources and additional information on writing process skills.
+I’m also working on an exciting new project with the AP AB Calculus class on symmetry in nature and their guide supports the exploration of academic as well as online sources.
 These guides make it possible to curate available resources that help our students develop familiarity with scholarly and trustworthy sources.

 Although our incoming 3rd and 4th formers take a semester-long New Student Seminar course which covers study and research skills, I find I still need to stress the basics to our 5th and 6th formers.
 What is a tertiary source and why can you use it for background information but not quote it or include it in the bibliography?
 How can a book and journal both be secondary sources, but only one is peer-reviewed?
 How do you use social media in a scholarly paper?
 How are we to think about an author’s bias/ point-of-view or their authority?
 I do use handouts that when finished resemble an annotated bibliography and find they help students record basic bibliographic information with space for relevant quotes and why they support their claims.
 I try to not overestimate their ability to locate and evaluate information and plan lessons that focus on meta-cognition—encouraging them to think about thinking.